sankalp1999/blog/content/posts/twitter_for_dummies_and_how_to_train_your_inner_tweep.md

 ---
-title: "Twitter for dummies and how to bring out your inner Tweep"
+title: "Twitter for dummies and how to bring out your inner Tweep v1"
 date: 2022-11-16T13:01:14+05:30
 draft: false